 The Poseidon on Chariot Statue depicts the Grecian god of the seas as he rides about his domain in his favorite chariot.
 The sea gods chariot is far different from the chariot of men, shaped like a clamshell pulled by seahorses.

-The Bronze Hebe by Thorvaldsen depicts the likeness of Hebe, the Greek goddess of youth, who was responsible for serving the gods their feasts of ambrosia and nectar.
-This statue depicts the goddess carrying the repast of the gods.
+The Bronze Hebe by Thorvaldsen Statue depicts the likeness of Hebe, the Greek goddess of youth, who was responsible for serving the gods their feasts of ambrosia and nectar.
+This statue depicts the goddess carrying their repast.

 The Loki Bust is a depiction of a well-known figure from Norse mythology associated with trickery and strife.
 Loki is credited with multiple origins, which vary depending on source, although he often possesses god-like power.

 Often used to represent philosophy, the Bronze Thinker Statue depicts a man lost in deep, meditative contemplation.
 The statue was first cast in 1902, and it has been re-cast and recreated several times through the years.

 In Norse culture, it would take a powerful god to stand out and above the rest, to rise as a king and rule his godly brethren.
 Odin was one such god.
 The Full Color Odin Statue flawlessly depicts a rendition of this legendary deity.